Wildercat/Projects-Exercises/docs/projects/attack-of-the-clones.md

 ### MVP

 By default, the clone app should replicate the design and functionality of the real app front end as closely as possible.
-The back end is required to pull from the book api and generate/store data and maintain users and books
+The back end is required to pull from the book api and generate/store data and maintain users, data, and state.

 #### Wireframe